microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 `identityResourceId` should be the full resource ID to the MI which has access to the private networked ACR
 `identityPrincipalId` must be set to the principal ID for the MI in the resource ID above

-Nodes created with this configuration will be able to retrieve images from private networked ACRs to which the identity they were configured with have permissions!
+Nodes created with this configuration will be able to retrieve images from private networked ACRs to which the identity they were configured with has permissions!

 # How to run more than one type of customized virtual node in the same AKS
 You may have a scenario that you want to run more than 1 virtual node HELM configuration in one AKS cluster.